 - Pricing per user - charge by number of users for the product

-4. Define your SaaS Requirements for your MVP
+4. Define your SaaS product development requirements

-6. Get Your Product to Real Users ASAP
+6. Get your product to real users ASAP

-7. Be Flexible
+7. Be flexible

 I recommend you be disciplined about how you are flexible in your SaaS product management process.
 It's common to feel intense pressure to be “successful” and make adjustments for the sake of expediency.
 Shifts to your product roadmap should be done based on the best available data and ensuring your product aligns with your user’s behavior.

-8. Deliver features that align with KPIs and Metrics
+8. Deliver features that align with KPIs and metrics

-- Market Share - how is your product performing against the competition?
+- Market share - how is your product performing against the competition?

-- Customer Churn - the percentage customers that unsubscribe in a specified time frame, usually monthly
+- Customer churn - the percentage customers that unsubscribe in a specified time frame, usually monthly

-- Customer Usage - determine what features your users are utilizing and truly need
+- Customer usage - determine what features your users are utilizing and truly need.

-9. Launch to Market
+9. Launch to market

-Developing and launching a SaaS product is really a matter of company strategy and will require that business processes, product, marketing, and sales teams are all in sync with each other to do it well.
+Developing and launching a SaaS product is really a matter of company strategy and will require that business processes and workflows, product, marketing, and sales teams are all in sync with each other to do it well.
 It’s just as important to pay attention to how you can provide value to your users as it was throughout the development process.
 What you emphasize in this step will vary if your SaaS Product is marketing-led with digital sign-up and conversion or sales-led with a traditional sales focus:

 - Sales - Develop materials like a sales deck that your sales team can use to showcase important messaging and product features

-10. Gather Feedback and Measure Success
+10. Gather feedback and measure success

-Developing a SaaS product is complex, creative, and iterative.
+Developing a SaaS product is complex, creative, and iterative